Collective chemotactic search: Introduction

+For multiple {\it independent} (i.e. non-interacting) agents, the MFPT typically decreases trivially with agent number, and the optimal strategy largely mirrors that of a single searcher \cite{rednerkaprivsky,oshanin,mejia2011first,nayak,grebenkov1,grebenkov2}.
+By contrast, far less is known about how \emph{interactions} between agents can qualitatively alter collective search efficiency \cite{tani2014optimal,ro2023pre,martinez2013optimizing}.

+A central limitation of {\it collective search} is redundant exploration.
+Repeated visits to already explored regions slow down target discovery and diminish the benefits of parallelism.
+In principle, redundant exploration can be suppressed in two complementary ways.
+First, agents may retain \emph{memory} of their past trajectories and avoid revisits.
+Second, interactions between agents may promote spatial separation, allowing the search domain to be effectively divided into non-overlapping regions \cite{tani2014optimal,ro2023pre,martinez2013optimizing}.
+While memory is known to strongly enhance search efficiency at the single-agent level \cite{meyer2021optimal,SpatialMemory,klimek2022optimal}, its role in collective search—and its interplay with inter-agent interactions—remains poorly understood.

+In this work, we address these questions using auto-chemotactic particles \cite{taktikos2011pre,liebchen1,kranz2019trail,mokhtari2022spontaneous,barbier2022self,meyer2023alignment} as a minimal and universal model of collective search.
+Auto-chemotactic agents produce and respond to a chemical field, thereby interacting both with their own past trajectories and with chemical traces left by other agents.
+This single mechanism naturally combines \emph{self-interaction}, which implements memory, with \emph{indirect particle–particle interactions}, which mediate communication without direct contact.
+As such, auto-chemotaxis provides a unified framework to study how memory and interaction-induced coordination jointly shape collective search.

-Self-generated gradients by attractant breakdown even allow cells to make long-range route decisions and navigate through complex environments \cite{SelfgenGrad1, SelfgenGrad2} and cells can leave long-lived physicochemical footprints along their way, which determine their future path \cite{SpatialMemory}.
-Recently, chemotactic interactions have also been realized in synthetic matter, like self-propelled microdroplets that communicate via chemorepulsive trails \cite{SelfCaging}, showing self-caging, or colloidal particles that leave phase-change trails \cite{Tunable}, mimicking tunable pheromone interactions as among ants.
+Beyond its theoretical simplicity, auto-chemotaxis is biologically well motivated.
+Chemical signaling is one of the most elementary communication mechanisms available to microorganisms and underlies processes such as bacterial navigation \cite{berg,fu2018nc}, immune cell migration \cite{LeukocyteDynamics,insall2022ticb}, and collective cell dynamics during development \cite{TissueMigration}.
+Chemotactic interactions have also been realized in synthetic matter, like self-propelled microdroplets that communicate via chemorepulsive trails \cite{hokmabad2022chemotactic} or colloidal particles that leave phase-change trails \cite{Tunable}, mimicking tunable pheromone interactions as among ants.
 Synthetic chemotaxis in active matter systems generically lead to pattern formation like dynamic clusters and waves \cite{liebchen1,liebchen2,liebchen3} and has recently been studied intensively \cite{kranz2019trail, hokmabad2022chemotactic, mokhtari2022spontaneous, barbier2022self, moreno2022single, meyer2023alignment}.
-Moreover, it is a natural example of non-reciprocal interactions, i.e. interactions that violate the {\it actio$=$reactio} principle and that became recently a major research focus \cite{nri-loewen,nri-marchetti,nri-golestanian,fruchart2021non,nri-rao}.
+Moreover, it is a natural example of non-reciprocal interactions, i.e. interactions that violate the {\it actio$=$reactio} principle and that became recently a major research focus \cite{nri-loewen,nri-marchetti,nri-golestanian,fruchart2021non,nri-rao,nri-kreienkamp,nri-matthieu,nri-jiwon,nri-atul,nri-jaedong,nri-chulung}.